iha2/MyLocation/README.md

 **Verify that you are running at least node `v4.x.x` and npm `3.x.x`** by running `node -v` and `npm -v` in a terminal/console window.
 Older versions produce errors.

-Create a *remote repository* for this project on the service of your choice.

 ## Install npm packages